griptape-ai/griptape-docs/docs/griptape-framework/structures/conversation-memory.md

 ## Overview

-Conversation memory can be used to give Griptape structures memory of the conversation.
+You can use Conversation Memory to give Griptape Structures the ability to keep track of the conversation across runs.

 !!!
 Warning
-    [Workflows](./workflows.md) do not currently support conversation memory.
+    [Workflows](./workflows.md) do not currently support Conversation Memory.

-## ConversationMemory
+## Conversation Memory

-By default, Griptape structures don't initialize memory, so you have to explicitly pass it to them:
+[ConversationMemory](../../reference/griptape/memory/structure/conversation_memory.md) will keep track of all the tasks input and output.

 ```python
 from griptape.structures import Agent